 When you bring a feline friend into your home and your family, you're making a commitment which will last for the cat's entire lifetime - and with cats often living into their twenties, that's quite a commitment.
 So when you make a decision as big as this, you need to be sure that the kitten is the right one - and that includes choosing where your kitten comes from.

-Beth Skillings, Cats Protection's clinical veterinary officer, says: "Adopters can be sure they are 'adopting with confidence'.
-This means the kitten will have been vet checked, neutered and microchipped if old enough, vaccinated and come with four weeks' free insurance.
-We provide these benefits to ensure the kitten's welfare and give adopters peace of mind."
+Kittens adopted from a rescue centre will have been vet checked, neutered, and microchipped if old enough, vaccinated and come with four weeks' free insurance.
+They provide these benefits to ensure the kitten's welfare, and give adopters peace of mind.

 Rescue kittens will also have been observed by their charity carers so will be correctly matched to the right homes to suit their personality.